saif-mal1k/Salesforce-Notes/2. Admin/chapter 03 Objects Fields & Relationships/README.md

 <tr>
 <td>

-- Using Feed Tracking, users can see updates for records they follow in their Chatter feed.We can track only up to 20 fields per object.
+- Using Feed Tracking, users can see updates for records they follow in their Chatter feed.
+We can track only up to 20 fields per object.
 - Auto-number, formula, and roll-up summary fields, Encrypted and read-only system fields can't be tracked.

+> **note:** In lightning app builder, chatter components are available only to objects that have their feed tracking enabled.

 </td>
 <td>